myriadrf/LimeSuiteNG/docs/gettingStarted/windows/radioconda.rst

 Radioconda environment
 ======================

 Install radioconda terminal using windows installer from radioconda `release page`_.
 Search for **radioconda prompt** and open it.
-Create a new conda environment using the following command:
+Create a new conda environment and activate it using the following commands:

 .. code-block:: bash

    conda create -n <custom environment name>
+   conda activate <custom environment name>

 Install the following packages that contain necessary build tools for the current environment.